sciyoshi/redmine-slack/README.md

 ## Installation

-From your Redmine plugins directory, clone this repository as `redmine_slack`:
+From your Redmine plugins directory, clone this repository as `redmine_slack` (note the underscore!):

     git clone https://github.com/sciyoshi/redmine-slack.git redmine_slack